arduino/docs-content/content/learn/03.programming/10.audio/audio.md

 > This article was revised on 2022/09/28 by Hannes Siebeneicher.

-This article highlights different approaches to making sounds and even entire songs with an arduino.
-In 2013 Brett Hagman created the [tone()](https://www.arduino.cc/reference/en/language/functions/advanced-io/tone/) library which is a good starting point for creating different types of sounds using an arduino.
-As the examples in this article are gathered from the arduino playground and were mostly created before 2013 the differences in the code should be noted.
+This article highlights different approaches to making sounds and even entire songs with an Arduino.
+In 2013 Brett Hagman created the [tone()](https://www.arduino.cc/reference/en/language/functions/advanced-io/tone/) library which is a good starting point for creating different types of sounds using an Arduino.
+As the examples in this article are gathered from the Arduino playground and were mostly created before 2013 the differences in the code should be noted.
 The examples are nevertheless still relevant as they explain some basic concepts of generating tone frequencies, interpolation and even provide you with some songs to try out.
-If you want to see an example for a simple melody using the [tone()](https://www.arduino.cc/reference/en/language/functions/advanced-io/tone/) library and familiarize yourself with the concept of external sounddata files, you can check out [this example](https://docs.arduino.cc/built-in-examples/digital/toneMelody).
+If you want to see an example for a simple melody using the [tone()](https://www.arduino.cc/reference/en/language/functions/advanced-io/tone/) library and familiarize yourself with the concept of external sound data files, you can check out [this example](https://docs.arduino.cc/built-in-examples/digital/toneMelody).

-Most sketches in this aticle use pin 8 as output for the piezo buzzer or speaker which means you only need to connect your components a shown below and try out the different examples by uploading them to your arduino.
-Only the **PCMAudio** examples uses pin 11 as it is making us of [PWM](https://www.arduino.cc/en/Tutorial/Foundations/PWM).
+Most sketches in this article use pin 8 as output for the piezo buzzer or speaker which means you only need to connect your components a shown below and try out the different examples by uploading them to your Arduino.
+Only the **PCMAudio** example uses pin 11 as it is making us of [PWM](https://www.arduino.cc/en/Tutorial/Foundations/PWM).

 ## Hardware Required